How to Stop Saying “Um” and “Err” When You Speak

 Have you ever listened to a recording of yourself speak?

 It’s one of the most horrifying experiences any human has to endure.
 Invariably, the sound of our own voice makes us cringe.
 But then, once you get past that, you realize how many times you said “um” or “err” or “you know” and are left emotionally devastated.

 It’s okay, most people have a verbal tic of some kind.
 But the absolute best speakers – think newscasters, politicians, titans of industry – are so influential partially because they speak clearly and effectively, without all those fillers.

 So, will eliminating “um” and “err” forever change your life?
 No. But it will make you a more persuasive, more effective speaker.

 So how do you avoid those verbal tics?

 You can’t just will yourself out of these verbal tics (in fact, putting pressure on yourself like that will likely make the problem worse).
-In her LinkedIn Learning course Public Speaking Fundamentals, Professional Speaker Laura Bergells dedicated an entire lesson to this exact problem, offering a solution that'll actually work.
+In her LinkedIn Learning course Public Speaking Foundations, Professional Speaker Laura Bergells dedicated an entire lesson to this exact problem, offering a solution that'll actually work.